Ferrite Core Memory Plate manufactured in the USSR in 1974

 Plate size (approx):14 x 14 cm (5.5 x 5.5 inch in US unit of

 ferrite toroid = 1 bit

-plate is one of 14 plates forming a ferrite core memory block that has been removed from the control computer -- Soviet minicomputer, clone of DEC
+plate is one of 14 plates forming a ferrite core memory Cube that has been removed from the control computer -- Soviet minicomputer, clone of DEC

 PDP-8/M but more bulky

-capacity of the whole block is 57344 bits or 4096 twelve-bit words (4 Kwords).
-Ferrite cube is
+capacity of the whole Cube is 57344 bit or 4096 twelve-bit words (4 Kwords).
+Ferrite memory Cube is

 shown on 11 (opened) -12 (unopened) pictures.
 There were 8 ferrite core memory cubes in minicomputer.
 Total memory was

 Legend reads as clone was made from minicomputer PDP-8/M that has been